Thalhalla/dockarmaiii/README.md

 Docker that contains steam, caution steam can cause severe burns!

 ## Usage
-replace steamer.txt with a custom script of your own, and replace run.sh with the server command then `make run`
+replace `assets/steamer.txt` with a custom script of your own, and replace `assets/run.sh` with the server command then

+`make install`

+then to enter the container:
+`make enter`

+where you can then install by doing `/assets/steamcmdinstaller3.9.sh`

+follow the prompts

+you look for newer scripts [here](https://github.com/Gousaid67/steam-cmd-installer)

+with your game server installed you can then

+`make run`

 ## Caveats
 Because of the Steam Guard Token.
 You must get into the VM, login as the steam user and incant `/home/steam/steamcmd/steamcmd.sh`,